Instant Pot Greek Chicken thighs and potatoes cooked to perfection with an amazing Greek inspired sauce. Tender, moist and bursting with flavor.

 - Next, place chicken thighs on top of potatoes and squeeze the juice of a half lemon over chicken.
 Secure lid, sent vent to sealing, and pressure cook (manual) on high for 12 minutes.
 When cycle has completed, let naturally release for 6 minutes, then quick release the remaining pressure.

 - Remove chicken to a dish and let rest.

 - Use a slotted spoon to remove potatoes.
 Press cancel on the Instant pot, then press saute to thicken remaining liquid for just a couple of minutes.

 - Generously spoon sauce over chicken and serve.

-You can indeed use the Instant Pot for the searing/browning of the chicken thighs, but, i’ve found using a cast-iron or heavy skillet for this step to be better because it produces more hear and chicken doesn’t stick.
+You can indeed use the Instant Pot for the searing/browning of the chicken thighs, but, i’ve found using a cast-iron or heavy skillet for this step to be better because it produces more heat and chicken doesn’t stick as much.

 After pressure cooking, the seared skin will no longer be crispy but will retain all the wonderful flavor.
 If you want to re-crisp, just put then chicken on a pan under the broiler for 5 minutes.